from-explore/Porto/README.md

 <a id="Optional-Components"></a>
 ## Optional Components:

-You can add these Components when you need them, based on your App needs, however some of them are very recommended:
+You can add these Components when you need them, based on your App needs, however some of them are highly recommended:

 Repositories - Exceptions - Criterias - Policies - Tests - Middlewares - Service Providers - Events - Commands - DB Migrations - DB Seeders - Data Factories - Contracts - Traits...